goldbergyoni/component-tests-workshop/README.md

 ### ✅ 1 Install Node.JS 16.1

 Install Node.JS version 16.1.0 [from this website](https://nodejs.org/en/) - just download and progress within the installation wizard.
 It's important to install this version exactly so we will all be on the same page.

-Alternativelly [use nvm](https://github.com/nvm-sh/nvm), install it and then after cloning this repo run:
+Alternatively and preferably, [use nvm](https://github.com/nvm-sh/nvm), install it and then after cloning this repo run:

 ```
 nvm install